Vinyl Decking Warranty Comparison at a Glance:

 |Labour costs included||10 yrs||NO||NO||5 yrs||2 yrs||2 yrs||NO|

-One reliable way to choose between vinyl brands is to compare warranties.
-Deciphering the legal-ese of warranty documents is a nightmare, so we’ve gathered the most popular contenders and broken down the legal mumbo-jumbo to help you see the difference between each company’s warranty.
+One reliable way to choose between vinyl brands is to compare their warranties.
+But deciphering the legal-ese of warranty documents can be a nightmare!
+We’ve gathered together the most popular vinyl providers, and broken down the legal mumbo-jumbo for you.
+This article will help you see the difference between each companies’ warranties.

 Our goal is to help you make an informed decision on your vinyl decking purchase.